 Create a framework to manage processes

 As a support team, your purpose is clear: you exist to strengthen the bond with customers by responding to questions and feedback.
 But successful support teams are more than just a bunch of people sitting behind desks waiting for a phone call or a tweet.
 You’re a team guided by processes that explain how to respond to any situation you encounter.
 Without this action plan, your team is destined to fail.
 Start by outlining the steps that your team should take every time a customer reaches out.
-For example, if a comment comes in from your website, ask yourself the following questions:
+For example, if a comment comes in from your website's chatbot, ask yourself the following questions:

 Who receives the comment?

 How long should it take the point person to respond?

 When should the point person look for additional support?

 Who should the point person ask for help?

 How should the point person follow up with the customer?